 St. Peter’s has a strict dress code: no shorts, no skirts above the knee, and no bare shoulders and arms.
 Note: You will not be let in if you come dressed inappropriately.
 If you’re showing too much skin, a guard hands out blue paper capes similar to what you wear in a doctor’s office.
 Only limited photography is permitted inside.

-When the pope is in Rome, he gives a public audience every Wednesday beginning at 10:30am (sometimes at 10am in summer).
-If you want to get a good seat near the front arrive early, as security begins to let people in between 8 and 8:30am.
+When the pope is in Rome, he gives a public audience every Wednesday beginning at 10:30am (sometimes 10am in summer).
+If you want to get a good seat near the front, arrive early and prepare to wait—security begins to let people in between 8 and 8:30am but the line starts much earlier.
 Audiences take place in the Paul VI Hall of Audiences, although sometimes St. Peter’s Basilica and St. Peter’s Square are used to accommodate a large attendance in the summer.
-With the ascension of Pope Francis to the Throne of Peter in 2013, this tradition continues.
-You can check on the pope’s appearances and ceremonies he presides over including celebrations of Mass on the Vatican website.
-Anyone is welcome, but you must first obtain a free ticket; without a reservation you can try the Swiss Guards by the Bronze Doors located just after security at St. Peter's (8am–8pm in summer and 8am–7pm in winter).
+You can check on Pope Francis’s appearances and the ceremonies he presides over, including celebrations of Mass, on the Vatican website.
+Anyone is welcome, but you must first obtain a free ticket; without a reservation you can try the Swiss Guards by the Bronze Doors located just after security at St. Peter’s (8am–8pm in summer and 8am–7pm in winter).
 You can pick up tickets here up to 3 days in advance, subject to availability.

-If you would prefer to reserve a place in advance, download a request form at www.vaticantour.com/images/Vatican_Ticket_request.pdf or www.vatican.va and fax it to the Prefecture of the Papal Household at (tel) 06-69885863.
-Tickets can be picked up at the office located just inside the Bronze Doors from 3 to 7:30pm on the preceding day or on the morning of the audience from 8 to 10:30am.
+If you prefer to reserve a place in advance, visit the Vatican website to download a request form, which must be submitted via fax (yes, really) to the Prefecture of the Papal Household at tel.
+06-69885863.
+Tickets can be picked up at the office located just inside the Bronze Doors from 3 to 7pm on the preceding day or on the morning of the audience from 7 to 10am.

-At noon on Sundays, the pope speaks briefly from his study window and gives his blessing to the visitors and pilgrims gathered in St. Peter’s Square (no tickets are required for this).
-From about mid-July to mid-September, the Angelus and blessing usually take place at the summer residence at Castel Gandolfo, some 26km (16 miles) out of Rome and accessible by Metro and bus, though it is unclear whether Francis will continue to spend his summers there every year.
+At noon on Sundays, the Pope speaks briefly from his study window and gives his blessing to the visitors and pilgrims gathered in St. Peter’s Square (no tickets are required for this).
+From about mid-July to mid-September, the Angelus and blessing historically takes place at the Pope’s summer residence at Castel Gandolfo, some 26km (16 miles) out of Rome.
+Under Pope Francis, the residence, gardens, and villas of the castle have been opened to visitors as a museum, accessible via Metro and bus as well as a new train service that leaves from the Roma San Pietro station.
+Visit biglietteriamusei.vatican.va for information on seeing Castel Gandolfo by train.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.